 Seatbelts – Must be worn at all times.

 In case of car breakdown or accidents – Make sure to note down your rental car or insurance company’s emergency number.
-In case of an accident involving any kind of injury, you must wait on the site until the police comes.
+In case of an accident involving any kind of injury, you must call 112 and wait on the site until the police comes.
 If your car is immobilized on or on part of the road, you must set up your red warning triangle behind the vehicle to alert approaching traffic.
-France’s emergency telephone number is 112, which connects to police, fire, and ambulance services.
+You must wear a high visibility vest when outside your car.

 Tolls – Pay or tolled autoroutes are marked “Péage.”
 To go through them, you’ll need to pick up a ticket from the booth as you enter then pay by cash or credit card when you exit.
 Note that usually, the left lane is for vehicles with a drive-through remote payment transponder (télépéage; you’ll see a pictogram that looks like the letter ‘t’ in cursive), the middle lane is for télépéage and credit card (a pictogram of cards), while the right lane is for cash and card (depicted by an arrow pointing downwards).
 Most rental cars won’t have the payment transponder installed, so you’ll need to pass through the cash/credit card lanes.